 University of Notre Dame Australia

 The University of Notre Dame Australia is a private, Catholic university.
-It has close to 10,000 students and is based in Fremantle in Western Australia (within the greater Perth metropolitan area).
+It has 11,195 students, is based in Fremantle in Western Australia (within the greater Perth metropolitan area), and also has a sizeable Sydney campus.

 Notre Dame offers a broad set of courses at the undergraduate level.
 Almost 90 per cent of students are studying for their first degree.
 Philosophy, Ethics and Theology are part of the Core Curriculum for undergraduate students.